 On the lakefront, the Chicago World’s Fair “Century of Progress” prepared for its opening and Meade secured contracts for the electrical work at the fair’s Italian Village, Italian Winery, Venetian Glass Blower’s Building and Hollywood Island.

-Meade has proudly kept this vintage Ford Truck 1936 in pristine condition.
-The Meade Truck has appeared at numerous festivities including the famed Chicago Auto Show and was recently spotlighted on the Ford Commercial Truck Calendar.
+Meade has proudly kept this vintage 1937 Ford Truck in pristine condition.
+The Meade Truck has appeared at numerous festivities including the famed Chicago Auto Show and has been spotlighted in the Ford Commercial Truck Calendar.

 The federal government introduced the Rural Electrification Act (REA) to provide electricity to more farm communities and create an opportunity for rural electric line construction.
 Meade established an office in Petersburg, Illinois, providing an outlying base of operations to handle this business.